benjbuch/octo_waffle/part_13-summarizing_tables.md

     ## 10      14.8   3.23 Male   No     Sun   Dinner     2
     ## # … with 234 more rows

-For example, we might be curious whether male or female guests give higher tips.
-In base R, we could go with this one-liner.
+For example, we could be curious whether male or female guests give higher tips.
+In base R, we would go with this one-liner.

 ``` r
 t.test(tip ~ sex, data = reshape2::tips)